joleel3389/sep10-freedom-project/prep/plan.md

 ### last minute revisions

-make font color for "top" on my footer darker
+* make font color for "top" on my footer darker
+* maybe draw images on my future innovations? idk
+* use more flexbox/make it more distinctable that i used it?